MISSIONARY CARE in SOUTHEAST ASIA

 Debriefing

-• Minimalist line drawing of a person with long hair looking to the side and extending an arm.
+• Minimalist line drawing of a person with long hair, extending an arm to the side.

 Inner Healing